Biography

 Responsibilities include:

-• Research responsiveness in infrastructure planning and publish and communicate results
+• Research responsiveness in infrastructure planning and communicate results

 • Teaching courses: Developing, managing, lecturing courses and assisting students